faultexbibyte577/eks-auto-mode/README.md

 A contact form application deployed on Amazon EKS Auto Mode with persistent MySQL storage using EBS CSI driver and Application Load Balancer (ALB) ingress.

+**Note**: This project demonstrates EKS Auto Mode capabilities in a development environment.
+For production deployments, consider additional security hardening, monitoring, and backup strategies.

 ## 🏗️ Architecture Overview

 This project demonstrates a modern cloud-native application architecture leveraging: